 The museum shows us the environment where students lived and studied.
 Though students were nobility children, they lived in rough conditions.
 For instance, this is how Alexander Pushkin described his room: it was a small narrow “cell”, very modestly furnished.
 There were only a desk, a drawer, an iron bed, a table with a washbasin, and a mirror.

 The Memorial Lyceum Museum is not as opulent as the Catherine Palace.
-However, I am sure it will be interesting for you to know more about life of ordinary people in Tsarskoe Selo.
+However, I am sure it will be interesting for you to know more about the life of ordinary people in Tsarskoe Selo.

 HOW TO VISIT TSARSKOE SELO